Translation as (an) Archival Process

 “Document VII”

-A bilingual print publication, Blue Magnets: Translation as (an)Archival Process, is expected in 2023; publisher: A) GLIMPSE) OF) INK.
+A bilingual print publication, Blue Magnets: translation as an_archival process, is expected in 2024; publisher: A) GLIMPSE) OF).